ramuta/example-azure-flask/README.md

 ### App Services list

-Go to the App Services tab, where you can see your new web app listed:
+Go to the App Services tab, where you can see your new web app listed (click on it):

 ![](img/app-services-list.png)

-Click on the three dots on the right side and select **Browse**:
+Click on the URL for your new website:

 ![](img/browse-website-1.png)